sdkman/vendor-announce/README.md

 # SDKMAN!
-Broadcast API
+Announce API

 This is a dedicated microservice API used for Announcements on the SDKMAN! platform.
 It is used by SDKMAN! to announce breaking news about Candidate Releases and other important events.
-It's Broadcast Messages can be consumed through it's REST endpoints, as is the case with the SDKMAN!
+It's Broadcast Messages can be consumed through [Broadcast API](https://github.com/sdkman/sdkman-broadcast-api) endpoints, as is the case with the SDKMAN!
 Bash client.
 It also has the ability to publish it's Messages to social media sites such as Twitter.

-## Content Negotiation

-The default behaviour of the API is to return plain text responses which can be consumed by the Bash client.
-However, it can also return JSON responses through content negotiation.
-By simply adding an `Accept` header of `application/json` to your request, you should see the results in a JSON document.

 ## Interacting with the API

-We have a [wiki page](https://github.com/sdkman/sdkman-broadcast-api/wiki/Public-Interface) detailing how to interact with the API from Curl.
+We have a [wiki page](https://github.com/sdkman/sdkman-announce/wiki/Public-Interface) detailing how to interact with the API from Curl.
 Feel free to adapt these examples for your own use.

 ## Running it up locally